-The Master's Program in International Relations (MPIR) at the the Colin Powell School for Civic and Global Leadership allows a limited number of people who are not currently in the program to take classes as non-matriculated (also known as "non-degree") students.
+The Masters in International Affairs (MIA) at the the Colin Powell School for Civic and Global Leadership allows a limited number of people who are not currently in the program to take classes as non-matriculated (also known as "non-degree") students.
 These slots are reserved for those who are planning to apply to the program in the following semester.

 Students who require F-1 Visa are not eligible for this status.